The Five Elements - WATER

 "The energy of winter is cold; it commands “closure/conservation”.
 The illness of perverse energy can penetrate deeply into the musculo-skeletal system".

 The Water element also corresponds to potential.
 It is considered to be the power or hidden potential which gives life to all in nature.
 It is like the seed which contains the blueprint for life, waiting to flourish.
-This is the essence of Water and winter.
-The patience to wait in restful contemplation, conserving energies and nourishing that essence within.
+This is the essence of Water and winter - the patience to wait in restful contemplation, conserving energies and nourishing that essence within.
+This couldn’t be truer at the moment, after the extraordinary year we have all experienced.
+The potential that is contained within hope cannot be emphasised enough right now.
+We need to focus on things that give us hope - something to look forward to.
+Planning for Spring, or even just mustering up some ideas of things we’d like to do once (hopefully) restrictions may be slightly easier, may help to see us through these Winter months.